 If you love sweet and spicy these Spicy Sriracha Buttermilk Biscuits are just the right biscuit for you!
-Great as a breakfast sandwich or on their own slathered with a bit of honey and butter.
+Make a breakfast sandwich or just slather them with a bit of honey and butter.

 Most of us have used sriracha sauce in squeeze bottle form.
 This seasoning option is great because it does not add any moisture or effect the color of baked goods.

 I prefer Rodelle’s seasoning blend because it’s not ground into a fine texture.